Enhancing Data Compatibility, Aggregation, and Validation in Virtual Production Workflows

 VP pipelines involve multiple software components such as game engines, motion capture systems, and visual effects (VFX) tools.
 The complex nature of the pipelines often leads to data compatibility and management challenges.

-This project is one of seven projects supported by the XR Network+ Embedded R&D (round two) funding call, with grants of up to £60,000 awarded to researchers at UK universities to explore the transfer of knowledge between academia and industry in areas aligned with Virtual Production.
+This collaboration is one of seven projects supported by the Embedded R&D (round two) funding call, with grants of up to £60,000 awarded to researchers at UK universities to explore the transfer of knowledge between academia and industry in areas aligned with Virtual Production.
+The projects took place over a six month period, commencing from September 2024.

 Categories: Film, Research, Technology, TV